yhaochen0617/SMP/README.md

 ResNet  | 4.98 | **3.15**
 RepVGG  | 5.96 | **4.35**

-Note that our codebase saves some intermediate results, and thus the speed will be slightly slower when first time running, but it will be very fast when running again.

 We also provide the checkpoints to re-implement the result we submitted on the leadboard.